-It’s a known fact that when we are mentally stressed, disturbed or worrying about something, then it becomes very difficult to focus on present.
+It’s a known fact that when we are mentally stressed, disturbed, or worrying about something, then it becomes very difficult to focus on the present.
 Mind’s wandering increases in those moments.
 We are not able to concentrate on anything other than the issue which is troubling us.

 It’s well established that a wandering mind is unhappy while a focused mind is a happy one.
 Among life’s, most challenging tasks is to control our minds.
 Manage thoughts under distressing moments is not an easy task.

 The more we try to suppress our negative or troubling thoughts, the more forcefully they resurface.
 Even if we divert our attention to entirely different things, we are not able to focus on the present.
 This condition leads to ‘overthinking’.
 The same set of disturbing thoughts come in the mind despite our best efforts.

 People are now realizing that meditation is the best tool to train their minds.
 Meditation studios, brands, and apps are popping up worldwide.
 Along with a healthy diet and exercise, meditation is being recognized as one of the three pillars of well-being.